-This Chicago-based distillery has never let us down, and for the world’s perfect martini, you’d be hard-pressed to find better gin than Few’s.
-In addition to the classic juniper, Few’s gin also carries hints of lemon peel and warm vanilla, making it one of the best gins for martinis year-round.
-While an olive won’t taste out of place, we recommend trying this one with a lemon twist.
+For the world’s perfect martini, you’d be hard-pressed to find better gin than Few; the Chicago-based distillery has never let us down.
+In addition to the classic ingredient, juniper, Few American gin also has dueling hints of lemon peel and warm vanilla, making it one of the best martini-making bets, no matter the season.

-At the end of the day, Hendrick’s is a gin that’s good for just about everything—from complex cocktails to simple gin and tonics.
+Hendrick’s is good in just about everything—from complex cocktails to simple gin-and-tonics.
 Martinis are no exception, and this Scottish gin is a favorite among seasoned cocktail lovers.
-Because it’s distilled in small batches, the gin yields an ultra-precise flavor that’s as balanced as it is distinctive.
-Hendrick’s is ideal for those who enjoy a more botanical profile—think notes of elderflower, fresh cucumber, and rose water.
+Because it’s distilled in small batches, the spirit yields an ultra-precise flavor that’s as balanced as it is distinctive.
+It's ideal for those who enjoy a more botanical profile—think notes of elderflower, fresh cucumber, and rose water.

-The Botanist, another gin of Scottish origin, cultivates a wild, down-to-earth appeal that hinges on foraged botanicals from the island of Islay.
-Major tasting notes include cassia bark, coriander, orris root, and 18 other botanical ingredients.
+Another gin of Scottish origin, The Botanist cultivates a wild, down-to-earth appeal that hinges on foraged botanicals from the remote Isle of Islay.
+Major tasting notes include cassia bark, coriander, and orris root.

-Much like fine wine, the best gins have a knack for capturing the spirit (and flavor) of the place where they’re made.
-If you’re looking for a gin that tastes like the exact opposite of England or Scotland, St. George Terroir is for you.
-In fact, it tastes like pure California.
-Crafted in small batches near San Francisco, St. George conveys notes of coastal sage, bay laurel, and woodsy Douglas fir, making for a martini that’s both earthy and refreshing.
+Much like fine wine, the best gins have a knack for capturing the spirit and flavor of the places where they’re made.
+If you’re looking for a gin that tastes nothing like gins produced in England or Scotland, St. George's Terroir gin evokes pure California.
+Crafted in small batches near San Francisco, the spirit conveys notes of coastal sage, bay laurel, and woodsy Douglas fir, making for a martini that’s both earthy and refreshing.

-On the off-chance that a classic martini isn’t strong enough for you, allow us to suggest Four Pillars Navy Strength Gin.
-This under-the-radar Australian distillery has become a darling of the craft cocktail set, with a strong following at spots like the Drop Bear Inn in Melbourne and Accomplice in L.A.
-Be advised: This gin clocks in at an ABV of 58.8% alcohol, making it not only one of the top gins for martinis but also one of the most heavy-hitting.
-But if you’re the type to go big or go home (you’ll definitely need to get a ride home), you’ll get to enjoy the gin’s fruity, spicy, and delectably fragrant flavor profile.
+On the off-chance that a classic martini isn’t strong enough for you, allow us to suggest Four Pillars Navy Strength gin.
+This under-the-radar Australian distillery has become a darling of the craft cocktail set, with strong followings at spots like the Drop Bear Inn's downstairs pub in Melbourne and the Accomplice bar in L.A.
+Be advised: This gin contains 58.8% alcohol-by-volume (ABV), making it not only one of the top gins for martinis but also one of the most heavy-hitting.
+But if you’re the type to go big or go home, you’ll enjoy this gin’s fruity, spicy, and delectably fragrant flavors.

-For another contemporary take on gin, turn to southern California's first woman-owned urban distillery.
-The San Diego-based company, founded in 2017 by the entrepreneur Laura Johnson, produces Sunday, a dry, citrus-forward American-style gin distilled from grapes, and a flavor profile bursting with citrus, fresh mint, coriander, and a hint of juniper.
-Since juniper can be an acquired taste, Sunday Gin is great introduction for the gin-curious as heavier juniper notes can be overwhelming.
+For another contemporary take on gin, turn to You & Yours Distilling Co., Southern California's first female-owned "urban-destination" distillery.
+The San Diego-based company, founded in 2017 by the entrepreneur Laura Johnson, produces Sunday, a dry, citrus-forward American-style gin that's distilled from grapes.
+With a flavor profile bursting with Valencia oranges, grapefruit, mint, coriander, and just a hint of peppery juniper, Sunday is a great introduction for the gin-curious as heavier juniper notes can be overwhelming.

-For a boozier (49.3% ABV), definitively more juniper-forward gin, try Junípero Gin from the folks at Hotalin & Co. (formerly Anchor Distilling) in San Francisco.
-For balance, you'll also notice botanicals like anise, cardamom, and sweet orange peel as part of its tasting profile.
+For a boozier (49.3% ABV) "assertive" gin, try this fresh, spicy gin made by the folks at Hotaling & Co. (formerly Anchor Distilling) in San Francisco.
+Botanicals like anise, cardamom, and sweet orange peel balance out its juniper-forward profile.

-California's central coast is best known for its wines, and lucky for us some of those very winemakers have gotten into distilling and creating a sustainable grape operation in the process.
-Take the husband and wife duo behind Villicana Winery in Paso Robles, who have found a way to make clean, grape-based spirits, including gin.
-Re:Find handcrafted gin is layered with a bouquet of local botanicals, from juniper to lemon and orange peels—the gin also has notes of lavender, coriander, and orris root sourced from the region's farms.
+California's central coast is best known for its wines.
+Lucky for us, some of the state's foremost winemakers have created sustainable grape-distilling practices, too.
+Alex and Monica Villicana (the husband-and-wife duo behind the Villicana Winery in Paso Robles) now make clean, grape-based spirits, including brandy, vodka, and the company's Re:Find gin.
+Layered with a bouquet of local botanicals—from juniper to lemon and orange peels—the gin also has notes of lavender, coriander, and orris root, all sourced from regional farms.